tmylk/geo-prescriptions/README.md

 Records are of format GP Practice id, Drug id (British National Formulary code) and Processing date.

-Initial idea was to create a map of UK divided into regions of sales rep activity – this is Pfizer area, that one is Novartis.
-When everyone was milling around and splitting into teams I was lucky to run into Luis who already scraped the EMA drug list by manufacturer after reading “Bad Pharma” book, so of course we have teamed up!

-Unfortunately it turned out that the data only has the chemical information but not the manufacturer info – the BNF codes are cut to 9 digits and don’t include the manufacturer spec digits 15-16.

-New idea was to create maps of UK where people are prescribed medicines for specific conditions and correlate it with socioeconomic stats for the area.
+The idea was to create maps of UK where people are prescribed medicines for specific conditions and correlate it with socioeconomic stats for the area.

 ######What condition is the prescription for?